Errors Dynamics in Affine Group Systems: Differential Equations of Error Dynamics in the Affine Group System

-In this paper, we only focus on the system described in~\eqref{eqn:continuous_noisy_model_right} as the result for the other can be developed similarly.
-Consider another disturbance-free trajectory, denoted as $\hat{X}$, governed by the same vector field, $f_{u_t}$, but probably initialized differently:
+We only consider the system outlined in~\eqref{eqn:continuous_noisy_model_right}, as the same approach can be applied to the other.
+Consider another disturbance-free trajectory, denoted as $\hat{X}_t$, governed by the same vector field, $f_{u_t}$, but probably initialized differently: